For personal and structural networking

 Practical Approaches for Better Visibility

 An important part of the workshop was the discussion of possible solutions.
-For example, it was shown that collaboration between science and media can help to increase the visibility of female scientists and women.
-Another topic to address target agreements with organizations that have an interest in anchoring equality in their reporting.
+For example, it was shown how targeted cooperation between science and media can increase the visibility of women scientists.
+Another topic was target agreements with organizations that have an interest in anchoring equality in their reporting.

 Visibility challenges and opportunities

 Finally, we talked about the effects of visibility — both the positive effects, such as more recognition and role models, as well as the challenges that women must face in public.
-In doing so, it was important for us to also hear concerns and to enter into dialogue.
+In doing so, it was important for us to also hear critical questions and to enter into dialogue.

 The workshop was a successful step to further promote the topic of visibility of innovative women.
 It was motivating to see how well the content was received and how many participants were able to identify with the approaches presented.
 For us as a team, it was confirmation that our work with GETT and the W:Science community is on the right track to initiate sustainable change.